Cappi1998/CSGO-Float-Api/README.md

 ATTENTION: Remembering that accounts must have [CSGO](https://store.steampowered.com/app/730/CounterStrike_Global_Offensive/) to be able to use the gamecordenator. (it doesn't have to be csgo prime, it can be free)

-Steam Accounts with Mobile Guard Authenticator you need to inform `shared_secret` for the authentication codes be generated.
+Accounts with Mobile Guard Authenticator you need to inform `shared_secret` for the authentication codes be generated.

-Steam Guard via Email is not supported by the project.
+Accounts with steam guard via Email is not supported.

+Accounts with steam guard disabled are supported by the program just leave the shared_secret field blank.

 ---
 Admin Interface